timarney/react-faq/README.md

 This guide aims to pull together some resources from around the web into a central location for quick reference.
 It aims to point to quality content to help understand React core concepts.

-In the future it might cover patterns and best practices (how and why to use).
+In the future it might cover best practices and how and why to use patterns and styles.
+Patterns etc... are still being discovered, it's okay if you don't know all the terms.
+Remember we're all learning.
+Read, Try, Mess Up (it's okay), Learn.

-For now enjoy the links and please *share/link*  back to this repo.
+Enjoy the links and please *share/link*  back to this repo.
 If it helped you it might help someone else.

 #Start